aig-upf/fs-private/README.md

 _state constraints_, a fairly large library of _global constraints_, and the possibility of using _externally-defined symbols_
 and _built-in arithmetic symbols_.

-This documentation covers a number of pragmatic issues related to the use of the `FS` planner.
+This documentation covers a number of practical issues related to the use of the `FS` planner.
 The planner, however, has been used and described in a number of academic publications that [can be found here](http://gfrances.github.io/pubs/), the most recent of which are [[Francès and Geffner, 2015]](#ref-frances-modeling-2015) and [[Francès and Geffner, 2016a]](#ref-frances-existential-2016) and [[Francès and Geffner, 2016b]](#ref-frances-effective-2016).